BubbleMap: Privilege Mapping for Behavior-based Implicit Authentication Systems: The Proposed BMap Framework

 \subsection{System Overview}

 Generally speaking, existing IA schemes authenticate users by deriving a behavior score $\epsilon$ using data gathered in a period of time, called time window (or authentication cycle) which is a design-specific parameter.
-The score $\epsilon$ is then compared with a threshold, e.g., $0.5$, and if the threshold is exceeded, the system concludes that the current user is illegitimate and locks the device.
-When legitimate and illegitimate users have vastly different behaviors, existing IA schemes can achieve high authentication accuracy \footnotemark.
-However, based on our preliminary experiments using the Friends and Family dataset \cite{p21,aharony2011social}, more than 70\% of users' behavior data overlaps and cannot be separated by simply setting a threshold.
+Note that we also use the time window to derive a behavior score, where a time window contains multiple samples.
+The number of samples in each time window is dynamically adjusted based on the Wind Vane algorithm \cite{Yang2016}.
+Another purpose of applying the Wind Vane algorithm is to enable the template update ability \cite{pisani2019adaptive} of the original scheme and provide a fair comparison between original schemes and BMap boosted schemes.
+The average score $\epsilon$ derived by these samples and associated vectors is then compared with a threshold, e.g., $0.5$, and if the threshold is exceeded, the system concludes that the current user is illegitimate and locks the device.
+When legitimate and illegitimate users have vastly different behaviors, existing IA schemes can achieve low equal error rates \footnotemark.
+However, based on our preliminary experiments using the Friends and Family dataset \cite{p21,aharony2011social}, more than 70\% of users' behavior data overlap and cannot be separated by simply setting a threshold.
 As a simple example, we randomly selected two participants from the dataset, one as the legitimate user and the other as the illegitimate user, and converted the system's output to probabilistic behavior scores \footnotemark.
 The time window is set to 15 seconds.
-As shown in Fig. \ref{fig:evaPart1} (a) and (b), the legitimate and illegitimate users both have a large proportion of behavior scores located around the threshold 0.5 which makes them inseparable.
+The machine learning model is SVM with RBF kernel.
+We adopted ten-fold cross-validation during the test.
+As shown in Fig. \ref{fig:evaPart1} (a) and (b), the legitimate and illegitimate users both have a large proportion of behavior scores located around the threshold of 0.5, which makes them inseparable.
 The behavior overlapping problem can be exacerbated by mimicry attacks where the adversary imitates the legitimate user's behaviors \cite{khan2016targeted}.
-BMap attempts to improve authentication accuracy even in the presence of this problem, by using the proposed \emph{Initial Mapping} , \emph{Privilege Movement} and \emph{Bubble Expansion}, which will be discussed in what follows.
+BMap attempts to reduce the EER even in the presence of this problem by using the proposed \emph{Initial Mapping}, \emph{Privilege Movement} and \emph{Bubble Expansion}, which will be discussed in what follows.
+In addition, we calculated the average percentage of overlapped behavior scores for every 130 participants in the dataset.
+The calculation shows that the average percentage of overlapped behavior scores among each legitimate and illegitimate user pair is 72\%.
+Furthermore, we conducted a statistical significance test using a one-sample t-test given a significance level of 0.05 with a null hypothesis: ``$H_0$: the overlapping percentage mean of behavior scores for each legitimate and illegitimate user pair equals 72\%".
+The result does not reject the null hypothesis with a $p-value=0.7634$.
+Hence, the 72\% overlapping ratio is statistically significant.